openedx/edx-platform/docs/source/drag_and_drop_input.rst

     'rule': 'anyof'
     }]

-Rules are: exact, anyof, unorderly_equal, anyof+number, unorderly_equal+number
+Rules are: exact, anyof, unordered_equal, anyof+number, unordered_equal+number

 - Exact rule means that targets for draggable id's in user_answer are the same that targets from correct answer.
 For example, for draggables 7 and 8 user must